-A solar cell is the basic block of solar PV technology.
-It is a semiconductor device that directly converts sunlight into electricity by photovoltaic effect, without any other intermediate conversion step.
-Hence, it is also called a photovoltaic or PV cell.
+Solar cell is the basic block of solar photovoltaic technology.
+It is a device that directly converts sunlight into electricity without any other intermediate conversion step.
 Input to solar cells is energy in the form of solar radiation and output from the solar cells is energy in the form of electricity.